quilt-labs/tweet-server/README.md

      "access_secret": "your_access_secret"
    }
    ```
-   b. `api_key.txt`: This file should contain a single line with your chosen API key for authenticating requests to the tweet-server.
+   2. `api_key.txt`: This file should contain a single line with your chosen API key for authenticating requests to the tweet-server.

 ### 2. Building and Running the Docker Image